groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/viewing/view-ms-project-files/how-to-convert-and-view-ms-project-documents-with-notes.md

 ![](viewer/java/images/how-to-convert-and-view-ms-project-documents-with-notes_1.png)

-If "RenderNotes" property set to true, notes will be rendered on a separate page.
+If [setRenderNotes(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/BaseViewOptions#setRenderNotes(boolean)) property set to true, notes will be rendered on a separate page.

 The following screenshot shows the output HTML with the notes file opened in a browser.